mootools/mootools-core/Docs/Native/Hash.md

 Native: Hash {#Hash}
 ====================

-A custom Object ({}) implementation which does not account for prototypes when setting, getting, iterating.
+A custom Object ({}) implementation which does not account for prototypes when setting, getting, or iterating.
-Useful because in JavaScript we cannot use Object.prototype.
+Useful because in JavaScript, we cannot use Object.prototype.
 Instead, we can use Hash.prototype!

 Hash Method: constructor {#Hash:constructor}